jonathanbaggott82/AddressBookMVC/README.md

-A .NET 6 MVC Web Application which provides CRUD functionality for managing adresses.
+A .NET 6 MVC Web Application which provides CRUD functionality for managing addresses.